inlined/blog/markdown/buoyancy.md

 This guide covers the buoyancy techniques appropriate for the most common styles of diving.
-If this article inspires you, consider taking the [Peak Performance Buoyancy](3) specialty class as an opportunity to hone your skills.
+If this article inspires you, consider taking the [Peak Performance Buoyancy](3) specialty class as an opportunity to hone your skills (If you live in the California Bay Area, I can teach you this class personally).
 Buoyancy control can also be one of the five dives included in your [Advanced Open Water](2) class; ask your instructor if (s)he can include this in your training.